hassan-alnasser/Disaster-Response-Pipelines/README.md

 ## 4. Conclusion

-As we can see the data is highly imbalanced.
-Though the accuracy metric is [high](#acc) (you will see the exact value after the model is trained by grid search, it is ~0.94), it has a poor value for recall (~0.6).
-So, take appropriate measures when using this model for decision-making process at a larger scale or in a production environment.
+As we will notice, the model need more enhancements on its accuracy.
+This will require improving the search logic to give better decision-making process at a larger scale or in a production environment.

 <a id='files'></a>